 In November 1997, NMCB FIVE deployed its main body to Puerto Rico and deployed detachments to Norfolk, Jacksonville, Guantanamo Bay, Andros and Vieques.
 A staff element was sent in support of US Support Group Haiti and was later followed by a DFT to Haiti.

-NMCB FIVE metal was tested by tragedy when Alaska Airlines Flight 261 crashed off the coast of Port Hueneme, Calif. on January 31, 2000.
+NMCB FIVE mettle was tested by tragedy when Alaska Airlines Flight 261 crashed off the coast of Port Hueneme, Calif. on January 31, 2000.
 Members of NMCB FIVE assisted federal, state and local authorities in the search and recovery of Alaska Airlines Flight 261.
 The Seabees removed debris and remains from the search and recovery vessels as they were brought in from sea.
 They also provided security for the areas surrounding the pier where authorities collected, stored and examined material collected from the operation.
 NMCB FIVE rearranged their normal 30-day homeport watch section to five sections to support a 24-hour manning of security and debris removal stations.
 NMCB FIVE’s efforts resulted in the command receiving the U.S. Coast Guard’s Unit Commendation Medal.

-In the spring of 2000, NMCB FIVE deployed to Camp Moscrip, Naval Station Roosevelt Roads, and Puerto Rico.
+In the spring of 2000, NMCB FIVE deployed to Camp Moscrip on Naval Station Roosevelt Roads, Puerto Rico.
 When the battalion arrived, they once again were brought into the national limelight, with new attention focused on a small island off the coast of Puerto Rico, Vieques Island, and a project called Operation Eastern Access.
 The Navy was reopening a bombing range and it was up to the Seabees of NMCB FIVE to restore the area’s infrastructure.
-True to the Seabee’s “CAN DO” spirit, NMCB FIVE quickly began tasking that eventually led to the establishment of ground facilities in the area.
+True to the Seabee’s "CAN DO" spirit, NMCB FIVE quickly began tasking that eventually led to the establishment of ground facilities in the area.
 The battalion coordinated efforts with Puerto Rican government officials, U.S. Marshals, the U.S. Coast Guard, and the U.S. Marine Corps and carried out contingency tasking, communications, lodging, and amphibious landings of personnel and equipment.
 Seabees also provided additional security for the bombing range while the fleet conducted live-fire exercises.

 On March 21, 2003, the members of NMCB-5’s Seabee Engineering Reconnaissance Team (SERT) crossed from Kuwait into Iraq with Task Force Tarawa.
 Their mission to perform bridge surveys took them through An Nasiriyah and Qal’at Sukkar, to the outskirts of Ad Diwaniyah, about 100 miles southeast of Baghdad.
 The journey was one of successful small unit leadership, quick decision making, Seabee ingenuity, hidden rooftop snipers, skirmishes with the Fedayeen Sadaam and harsh living conditions.

 NMCB FIVE was called into action again in support of the Global War on Terrorism during its 2005 deployment.
 Personnel from NMCB FIVE were integrated with reserve unit NMCB TWO SEVEN sending over 330 personnel to various locations throughout Southwest Asia.
-Majority of the work was in support of Special Operations Command with many sites being classified.
-Many FIVE personnel provided direct support to the Iraqi Army by constructing bases and facilities to support their ongoing struggle for stability.
+The majority of the work was in support of Special Operations Command with many sites being classified.
+Many FIVE personnel provided direct support to the reconstructed Iraqi Army by constructing bases and facilities to support their ongoing struggle for stability.

 The 2007 homeport period was extremely successful.
 Due to an NCF re-alignment of forces, NMCB FIVE prepared during the 2007 homeport to take on sole responsibility of the PACOM AOR during their 2007-08 deployment.
 NMCB FIVE was tasked with maintaining two TOAs at Okinawa and Guam, several closure sites, and details spread across the AOR.
 NMCB FIVE completed all necessary training and preparations to guarantee a fully combat ready Battalion for the 2007-08 deployment.
-Due to the efforts of every “Professional” in NMCB FIVE, the Battalion not only completed all required tasking, but greatly exceeded expectations.